-All our Coordinators have a fundamental belief in keeping a strong contact with the professional field and energy sector in general – at the government and the industry level.
-Two chair the National Law Associations in their home countries and all enjoy direct contact with all the key legal professionals within the energy sector.
-So they all have a hotline to the key players, mainly because they are key players themselves.
-For more information please see participating universties.
+All our Partners have a fundamental belief in keeping a strong contact with the professional field and energy sector in general – at the government and the industry level.
+All enjoy direct contact with the key legal professionals within the energy sector and have a hotline to the key players, mainly because they are key players themselves.
+For more information please see participating universities.

 In 2005 Martha M. Roggenkamp joined the Law Faculty of the University of Groningen as professor of Energy Law.
 Roggenkamp is an expert in the field of Dutch, European and International Energy Law and the director of the Groningen Centre of Energy Law, as well as co-director of the Groningen Energy and Sustainability Programme (GESP), academic coordinator of the North Sea Energy Law Programme and academic director of the LLM programme in Energy and Climate Law of the University of Groningen.